grafana/alloy/docs/sources/tutorials/first-components-and-stdlib/index.md

 <img src="/media/docs/agent/diagram-flow-by-example-full-0.svg" alt="Example pipeline with a prometheus.scrape, prometheus.exporter.unix, and prometheus.remote_write components" width="400" />
 </p>

-The preceding configuration defines three components:
+Your pipeline configuration defines three components:

 - `prometheus.scrape` - A component that scrapes metrics from components that export targets.
 - `prometheus.exporter.unix` - A component that exports metrics from the host, built around [node_exporter][].
 - `prometheus.remote_write` - A component that sends metrics to a Prometheus remote-write compatible endpoint.

 The `prometheus.scrape` component references the `prometheus.exporter.unix` component's targets export, which is a list of scrape targets.
-The `prometheus.scrape` component then forwards the scraped metrics to the `prometheus.remote_write` component.
+The `prometheus.scrape` component forwards the scraped metrics to the `prometheus.remote_write` component.

 One rule is that components can't form a cycle.
 This means that a component can't reference itself directly or indirectly.
 This is to prevent infinite loops from forming in the pipeline.

-## Exercise for the reader
+## Exercise

-**Recommended Reading**
+The following exercise guides you through modifying your pipeline to scrape metrics from Redis.

+### Recommended Reading

 - Optional: [prometheus.exporter.redis][]

-Let's start a container running Redis and configure {{< param "PRODUCT_NAME" >}} to scrape metrics from it.
+Start a container running Redis and configure {{< param "PRODUCT_NAME" >}} to scrape the metrics.

 ```bash
 docker container run -d --name alloy-redis -p 6379:6379 --rm redis